 You probably know that stress isn’t all in your head.
 Even if it starts there, it doesn’t stay there.
 You might have symptoms like depression, anxiety and low energy.
 But stress also causes physical symptoms like sweaty palms, tight shoulders, acne, headaches, chronic pain, digestive problems and a racing heart.

 These physical symptoms are part of what’s referred to as the fight-or-flight response.
 When you’re feeling stressed, your body releases large amounts of adrenaline, cortisol and other chemicals.
 These chemicals are helpful when you’re responding to an emergency, like if your house is on fire or your dog trotted into ongoing traffic, because they give you the energy to act quickly.

-But if you’re stressed about things like work or money that aren’t related to immediate physical danger, your body doesn’t need those extra chemicals.
-If too many of these chemicals build-up in your system, that can contribute to heart problems.
+But if you’re stressed about things like work, money or an upcoming family gathering – things that aren’t related to immediate physical danger, your body doesn’t need those extra chemicals.

 Healthy and unhealthy types of stress